 Improper tax management can cost you more than a quarter of your long-term return, severely limiting spending power in retirement.
 The good news is that taxes can be managed.
-There are four key areas where investors can place their tax focus:
+Get full insights with our free downloadable guide 5 Tax Hacks Every Investor Should Know.

 - Exchange Traded Funds (ETFs) are generally more tax efficient than mutual funds.

 - Individual Stocks can be the most tax-efficient way to gain exposure to equities.

 - Bond ETFs and passive bond mutual funds are generally more tax efficient than actively managed bond mutual funds, but the tax treatment of income generated from bonds differs from that of equities.